 ORIGINAL DOOYEWAARD STUDIO

 In order to promote local art culture the Dooyewaard Foundation was, for a ten year period (1993-2003), allowed to use the original studio of Willem Dooyewaard at the Gebroeders Dooijewaardweg in Blaricum.
 This studio is located in the garden of the original studio house built in farmhouse style which has been used for decades by brothers Jacob and Willem Dooyewaard.
-These buildings under their original name “The 7 Limes” are now private property.
+These buildings under their original name “De 7 Linden” are now are now in private hands.